 People often ask, “How many slides should I use in a 20-minute (or 30-minute, or 40-minute, etc.) presentation.”
 I always respond the same way: “I don’t know.
 Maybe three, maybe 20, maybe 50, maybe 100, maybe none.”

 There is no right answer.
 It depends on a number of variables, including the audience, the subject and the context.
 However, the number of slides in your presentation is less important than the way in which they are designed and used.
 I would rather watch a presentation with 50 well designed slides than one with 15 poorly designed slides.

 Of course, you cannot disregard the time element.
-If you have 10 minutes and try to click through 500 slides, you’ll probably succeed in giving your audience a headache and not much else.
+If you have 10 minutes and 200 slides, you’ll succeed in giving your audience a headache and not much else.
 You should use as many (well designed) slides as are necessary to enhance and support your message.
 No more, no less.